Armscor (Philippines)

-The Arms Corporation of the Philippines (Armscor) is a firearms manufacturing company headquartered in the Philippines.
-The company is known for its inexpensive 1911-pattern pistols, revolvers, shotguns, sporting rifles, firearms parts and ammunition.
-The company, whose manufacturing facility is located in Marikina, produces about 200,000 firearms and some 420 million rounds of ammunition a year, where 80 percent of this is exported and sold to over 60 countries.
-In 2017, the company was renamed Armscor Global Defense, Inc..
+Armscor Global Defense, Inc. is a firearms manufacturing company based in the Philippines.
+It is known for its inexpensive 1911-pattern pistols, revolvers, shotguns, sporting rifles, firearms parts and ammunition.
+Armscor, whose manufacturing facility is located in Marikina, produces about 200,000 firearms and some 420 million rounds of ammunition a year, where 80 percent of this is exported and sold to over 60 countries.
+The company was known as the Arms Corporation of the Philippines (Armscor) until 2017.